osquery/osquery/docs/wiki/development/windows-provisioning.md

 ## Initial Assumptions

  * `git` for Windows should be already installed in order to `git clone` the **osquery** repository containing the provisioning script.
- * The machine is running the Windows 10 64 bit operating system with PowerShell installed
+ * The machine is running the Windows 10 64 bit operating system with PowerShell 3.0 and later installed
  * No previous instance of Visual Studio 2015 is already installed.
  * The user is running the script as an **Administrator**